 Think of Tuition as an Investment, Not a Quick Fix

-It’s easy to chase a “magic tutor” who promises leaps overnight.
-Real transformation takes time and, importantly, consistency.
-If tuition is pitched as a miracle cure for your child’s academic woes, it might be overselling.
-Aim for steady gains and openness to course-correct if the first approach doesn’t click.
+It’s tempting to chase a “magic tutor” who promises rapid results.
+In practice, meaningful transformation takes time and consistency.
+If tuition is marketed as a miracle cure for academic struggles, it may be overselling.
+From what the evidence shows, aim for steady gains—and stay open to course-correcting if the first approach doesn’t click.

 Evaluate Impact, Not Just Output

 Grades are one measure, but observe how your child approaches learning.
 Do they tackle problems with more curiosity?
 Are they less anxious before tests?
-That shift in approach matters—often more than any percentage point bump.
+That shift in mindset matters—often more than any percentage point improvement.

 Know When to Pause or Pivot